The Harris (Belmont) Charity do not permit photography or filming on its property for commercial use or for reproduction in any form without consent.

-The use of an unmanned aerial vehicle (UAV) or drone is not permitted on or over Belmont House & Gardens or Estate withing prior written approval.
+The use of an unmanned aerial vehicle (UAV) or drone is not permitted on or over Belmont House & Gardens or Estate without prior written approval.
 On approval to fly, then the following conditions with apply.

 - Operators must hold current and valid evidence of CAA qualifications

 - A risk assessment for the proposed flight